 - Either a quick-seared or oven-roasted salmon, grilled meat, or white fish.

-- Or pair it with my slow cooker beef short ribs.
+- Pair it with my slow cooker beef short ribs.

 - Sometimes I toss some crumbled hard-boiled eggs on top or a can of tuna.
 And, voila, you have a quick and easy lunch or light dinner!